|

 concentrate such as buckthorn granulate?

-Healing Power gained from the Body, Spirit and Soul of the Plant
+Healing Power gained from the Body, Spirit and Soul of the Plant With a genuine alchemistic plant essence you do not risk to produce

 a questionable concentrate.
 On the contrary, the alchemistical